Recessions and the Stock Market

 62 Pages Posted: 30 Apr 2018 Last revised: 1 Feb 2020

 Why do stock prices fall more sharply than dividends around recessions?
+This paper provides an assessment of alternative potential economic channels suggested in the literature.
 One possible explanation is that stock prices fall in anticipation of low future cash flows.
 I find that prices and cash flows drop contemporaneously, which speaks against such a channel.
 Alternatively, prices drop because expected returns are rising.
 I find that price volatility increases substantially more than cash flow volatility during recessions, which suggests that changes in the price of risk play an important role.
 These results allow for a fresh empirical assessment of competing asset pricing theories.

 JEL Classification: G12